Sigil SDKs

 * **First time integrating?** Read [Introduction](/introduction.md), then walk through the [Quickstart](/quickstart.md).

-* **TypeScript SP backend?** Use `@sigil/jazz` (and the React widget if you want a drop-in UI).
+* **TypeScript SP backend?** Use `@sigil/astrotrain` (and the React widget if you want a drop-in UI).

 * **Rust SP backend signing Ethereum tx?** Use `cliffjumper` — it re-exports `astrotrain::pairing` so you don't need a separate dep.